 Charles' signature arrangements, complete with spunky piano licks and big band punctuation, helped introduce country music to an entirely new generation that had never heard some of the genre's biggest hits before.
 Thanks to Ray Charles, country music's popularity exploded.
 He paved the way for fledgling artists like Merle Haggard to become bona fide American superstars.

 The conservative Texan grew up in Dallas and graduated from The University of Texas at Austin.
-He had success with his first major label record in 2005, which peaked at No. 2 on the album charts.
-From there, Troy ultimately became a fixture on television, co-hosting and appearing on a number of shows, from Nashville Star to Dancing With The Stars.
+He had success with his first major label record, Loco Motive in 2005, which peaked at No. 2 on the album charts.
+From there, Troy ultimately became a fixture on television, co-hosting and appearing on some shows, from Nashville Star to Dancing With The Stars.

-He's one of the original members of Big & Rich's "MuzikMafia," which also saw success prior to the 2010s.
+He's one of the original members of Big & Rich's "MuzikMafia," which also saw success before the 2010s.
 But Troy's influence on the scene can ultimately be heard in the hits that launched other (notably white) artists to their sold-out World Tour status.

 As a founding member and primary songwriter for soft rock band Hootie & The Blowfish (contrary to popular belief, the name was a combination of nicknames and Rucker was not "Hootie"), Rucker co-wrote the 16th best-selling album of all time in Cracked Rear View.
 He always described his sound as more country-leaning and introduces the classic hit "Let Her Cry" as the first country song he ever wrote.

-When Rucker first went solo, execs tried to get him to release an R&B record, which was met with minimal fanfare.
+When Rucker, who is originally from South Carolina, first went solo, execs tried to get him to release an R&B record, which received minimal fanfare.
 However, when Rucker got his chance to make the music he felt most at home making, 2008's Learn To Live was born.
 The album led to three No. 1 country hits, including "Don't Think I Don't Think About It" and "Alright."

 It also laid the groundwork for his second record, Charleston, SC 1966.
-Named in homage to one of his heroes Radney Foster (whose Del Rio, TX 1959 is widely considered one of the greatest country records of all time), the record cemented Rucker as a mainstay in country music.
+Named in homage to one of his heroes Radney Foster (whose Del Rio, TX 1959 is widely considered one of the most excellent country records of all time), the album cemented Rucker as a mainstay in country music.
 He'd eventually go on to record one of the most-played country songs ever, his version of "Wagon Wheel."

-All the while, Rucker has been received as a masterful songwriter with a genuine honesty in his delivery and a sound that is both uniquely his own and respectful of the deepest country traditions.
-Rucker is not simply an influential black country artist, he's one of the best songwriting artists in modern country music.
+All the while, Rucker has been received as a masterful songwriter with a genuine honesty in his delivery and a sound that is both uniquely his own and respectful of the most rooted country traditions.
+Rucker is not merely an influential black country artist; he's one of the best songwriting artists in modern country music.

-And while Rucker downplays the role of color in his career (like Pride), his success is important.
+And while Rucker downplays the role of color in his career (like Pride), his success is essential.
 As long as there are gatekeepers in country music, there will be barriers to truly talented artists getting the support they deserve.
-And no matter the record-setting careers of folks like Pride and Rucker, suits are nervous of breaking from stereotypes.
+And no matter the record-setting careers of folks like Pride and Rucker, suits are nervous to break from stereotypes.